cozy/cozy-docs/src/documents/en/hack/getting-started/setup-environment.html.md

 Since Cozy is made from several pieces, we wrapped it into an easy-to-use virtual machine, so you don't clutter your local system.
 That also means you can use the operation system you like!
-(Well, there are obviously issues on Windows.)
+(Well, there are obviously issues on Windows).

 ## Installing dependencies